cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 2. Queryable output for project modularization and metadata retention.
 	1. **BioMetaDB** project stores output from each pipeline as a SQLite3 database.
 	2. All data files are kept in single location, and temporary file creation is minimized.
-	3. Interface to command-line to query for fasta records with specific annotations, or to generate `.tsv` summary of all annotations.
+	3. Interface to command-line to query for FASTA records with specific annotations, or to generate a tab-delimited summary of all annotations.

 MetaSanity demo
 ======